Air Jordan 1 Retro High OG Patent Bred – Air Jordan – 555088 063 – black/white/varsity red

 Black is the most common ink color used for printing books, newspapers and documents, as it provides the highest contrast with white paper and thus is the easiest color to read.
 Similarly, black text on a white screen is the most common format used on computer screens.
 As of September 2019, the darkest material is made by MIT engineers from vertically aligned carbon nanotubes.

 Modern-day Jordan has been inhabited by humans since the Paleolithic period.
-Three kingdoms emerged in Transjordan at the end of the Bronze Age: Ammon, Moab and Edom.
+Three kingdoms developed in Transjordan during the Iron Age: Ammon, Moab and Edom, which were conquered by the Assyrian and later Babylonian empires.
 In the third century BC, the Arab Nabataeans established their kingdom centered in Petra.
-Later rulers of the Transjordan region include the Assyrian, Babylonian, Roman, Byzantine, Rashidun, Umayyad, Abbasid, and the Ottoman empires.
-After the 1916 Great Arab Revolt against the Ottomans during World War I, the Greater Syria region was partitioned, leading to the establishment of the Emirate of Transjordan in 1921, which became a British protectorate.
+The Greco-Roman period saw the establishment of several cities in Transjordan that comprised the Decapolis.
+Later, the Islamic era began after end of Byzantine rule that set off Islamic empires of the Rashidun, Umayyad, Abbasid, and the Ottoman.
+Following the 1916 Great Arab Revolt during World War I, former Ottoman Syria was partitioned, leading to the establishment of the Emirate of Transjordan in 1921, which became a British protectorate.
 In 1946, the country gained independence and became officially known as the Hashemite Kingdom of Jordan.
 The country captured and annexed the West Bank during the 1948 Arab–Israeli War until it was occupied by Israel in 1967.
-Jordan renounced its claim to the territory to the Palestinians in 1988, and signed a peace treaty with Israel in 1994.
+Jordan renounced its claim to the territory to the Palestinians in 1988 and signed a peace treaty with Israel in 1994.

 The sovereign state is a constitutional monarchy, but the king holds wide executive and legislative powers.
-Jordan is a founding member of the Arab League and the Organisation of Islamic Co-operation.
+Jordan is a founding member of the Arab League and the Organisation of Islamic Cooperation.
 The country has a high Human Development Index, ranking 99th, and is considered a lower middle income economy.
 The Jordanian economy, one of the smallest economies in the region, is attractive to foreign investors based upon a skilled workforce.
-The country is a major tourist destination, also attracting medical tourism due to its well developed health sector.
+The country is a major tourist destination, also attracting medical tourism with its well-developed health sector.
 Nonetheless, a lack of natural resources, large flow of refugees, and regional turmoil have hampered economic growth.

 A patent is a type of intellectual property that gives its owner the legal right to exclude others from making, using, or selling an invention for a limited period of time in exchange for publishing an enabling disclosure of the invention.
 In most countries, patent rights fall under private law and the patent holder must sue someone infringing the patent in order to enforce their rights.